scottdiddy/sal-app/README.md

 # Sal-app
 Shop Anything Lagos (SAL) is a SAAS company that lists products from different merchants.
-Sal-app implements SAL using REST APIs and basic CRUD operations and an inbuilt data structure.
+Sal-app implements SAL using REST APIs, basic CRUD operations and an inbuilt data structure.

+## API Documentation:
+* Click [here](https://documenter.getpostman.com/view/29097143/2sA2rCVNHm) to view the documentation for this API on Postman

+## How to run:
+* Open git bash and navigate to your preferred directory
+* Run `git clone git@github.com:scottdiddy/sal-app.git`
+* Open the cloned repo in vscode
+* Run `go mod tidy` in your terminal
+* Now you can run the code using `go run src/main.go`

 ## Description:
 * **Architecture:** Due to the nature of the application (monolithic), **Layered Architecture** was used.